 Yes.
-You may change your vote at any time prior to the taking of the vote at the 2021 Annual Meeting.
-If you are the stockholder of record, you may change your vote by (i) granting a new proxy bearing a later date (which automatically revokes the earlier proxy) using any of the methods described above (and until the applicable deadline for each method), (ii) providing a written notice of revocation to our corporate secretary at Avid Bioservices, Inc., 2642 Michelle Drive, Suite 200, Tustin, California 92780, Attn: Corporate Secretary, prior to your shares being voted, or (iii) attending the 2021 Annual Meeting and voting in person.
-Attendance at the meeting will not cause your previously granted proxy to be revoked unless you specifically so request.
-For shares held in street name, you may change your vote by submitting new voting instructions to your brokerage firm, bank, broker-dealer, trustee, or other nominee following the instructions they provided or, if you have obtained a legal proxy from your brokerage firm, bank, broker-dealer, trustee, or other nominee giving you the right to vote your shares, by attending the 2021 Annual Meeting and voting in person.
+You may change your vote at any time prior to the taking of the vote at the Annual Meeting.
+If you are the stockholder of record, you may change your vote by (i) granting a new proxy bearing a later date (which automatically revokes the earlier proxy) using any of the methods described above (and until the applicable deadline for each method), (ii) providing a written notice of revocation to our corporate secretary at Avid Bioservices, Inc., 14191 Myford Road, Tustin, California 92780, Attn: Corporate Secretary, prior to your shares being voted, or (iii) attending the Annual Meeting online and voting online as instructed above.
+Attendance at the virtual meeting will not cause your previously granted proxy to be revoked unless you specifically so request.
+If you hold your shares in "street name", you must request a legal proxy from your bank or broker to vote during the meeting.
 We strongly urge you to vote by proxy FOR each of the seven nominees named in Proposal No. 1 and FOR Proposal Nos.
 2, 3 and 4.
-Only your latest dated proxy will count at the 2021 Annual Meeting.
+Only your latest dated proxy will count at the Annual Meeting.